invia-flights/blitzly/docs/README.md

 [![isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://github.com/PyCQA/isort)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 ## Introduction 🎉
 Plotly is great and powerful.
-But ...
+But with great power comes great responsibility.
+And sometimes you just want to get a plot up and running as fast as possible.
+That's where blitzly ⚡️ comes in.
+It provides a set of functions that allow you to create plots with Plotly in a lightning-fast way.
+It's not meant to replace Plotly, but rather to complement it.

 ## Install the package 📦
 If you are using [pip](https://pip.pypa.io/en/stable/), you can install the package with the following command: